 - Have your guidance counselor or a teacher include a recommendation(s).

-- Fill out the information and sign the front page of the Request for Academic Records form (part of the UMaine System Application for Undergraduate Admissions) and then submit it to your guidance counselor.
+- Fill out the information and sign the front page of the Request for Academic Records form, which is part of the application, and then submit it to your guidance counselor.

-- Regular Decision Rolling – recommended by February 15.
+- Regular Decision Rolling – recommended application by December 15

-- Regular Decision Rolling – recommended by December 15.
+- Regular Decision Rolling – recommended application by February 15

 “I chose Early Action at UMF and applied by Nov.
 15. Since it’s non-binding, I could still apply to other schools.
 But honestly, when my UMF acceptance letter arrived on December 8th, I felt so relieved to have found my next home.
 The rest of my senior year was so stress-free.”